 Loan charge-offs were relatively modest throughout the financial crisis.
 Loan charge-offs peaked in 2009 at \$290,600, which represented 2.6% of outstanding loan balances.
-Loan losses declined in 2013 to \$37,084, which represented 0.4% of outstanding loans.
-Efforts are continuing to renegotiate agreements with lending partners to reduce NMSBIC exposure associated with delinquent loans.
+Loan losses declined in 2014 to \$24,453, which represented 0.2% of outstanding loans.
+As noted above, NMSBIC renegotiated its agreement with Accion during the fiscal year to reduce exposure to loan losses.